Restorative Dentistry in Madison, WI

 - Swelling in the gum tissue near a tooth

-Dr. Hill and his team will ensure your comfort throughout the procedure, including explaining each step of the process.
+Dr. Hill and his team will ensure your comfort throughout the procedure, including explaining each process step.
 If you are experiencing any of the symptoms listed above, contact our office right away to schedule an appointment.

 Some conditions require the removal (extraction) of a tooth.
 Some examples include:

-- A tooth cannot be restored by a filling or crown due to extensive damage
+- A filling or crown cannot restore a tooth due to extensive damage

 - A tooth cannot be saved by root canal treatment due to advanced infection